 spread from East Asia to South-East Asia and South Asia, and eventually through West Asia to Europe.
 European colonization introduced rice to America.

-With white rice the grain is stripped from the husk, bran and germ.
+With white rice, the grain is stripped from the husk, bran and germ.
 That is called the milling of the rice.
 After stripping the rice, the rice is polished by grinding the grains together, this results in a white, shiny grain.
-With the milling and polishing the rice looses nutrients.
+With the milling and polishing the rice loses nutrients.
 Therefore white rice is sometimes enriched with nutrients like B1, B3 and iron.

 Brown rice is unprocessed rice.
 A lot of nutrients remain in this rice, but this also makes it harder to digest.
 Brown rice has a light nutty flavour.

 This is pre-boiled rice.
 Pre-boiling shortens the cooking time slightly but that is at the expense of the taste and nutrients.
-I wouldn’t mind if parboiled rice disappears from the shops entirerly.
+I wouldn’t mind if parboiled rice disappears from the shops entirely.

 Pandan rice and Jasmin rice are types from Thailand, have a long grain and smell delicious.
 Origi- nally the taste comes from the pandan leaf.
 Especially suita- ble for Thai curries and other Asian dishes.

 A long grain rice from the north of India.
 Basmati comes from the Sanskrit “vasmati” (fra- grant).
 Basmati is similar to Pandan, but the grain is longer and drier.
-Delicous with Indian dishes, but it is an easy rice that combines well with many other dishes too.
+Delicious with Indian dishes, but it is an easy rice that combines well with many other dishes too.

 A Chinese rice which is also known as ‘forbidden rice’ because it was originally reser- ved for the Emperor.
 It is a whole grain rice, firm and rich in flavour with a beautiful dark purple colour.
 It’s hard to pre- pare black rice in an electric rice cooker, but delicious when cooked in the AZUME.
 Check out our RECIPE page for a delicious black rice recipe.

 A type of rice that is used a lot in Spain, for paella.
 Bomba is a short, round grain rice that absorbs twice the fluid of long grain rice but doesn’t get sticky.

 The authentic taste of rice